alexarchambault/sbt-notebook/README.md

 sbt-notebook plugin
 ========

-A sbt plugin that adds [scala-notebook](https://github.com/Bridgewater/scala-notebook) capabilities to any sbt project.
+A sbt plugin that adds [scala-notebook](https://github.com/Bridgewater/scala-notebook) capabilities to any sbt (Scala 2.10 only for now) project.

 This plugin mainly adds a `notebook` task to your sbt project, that launches a scala-notebook server with your project build products and its dependencies on the classpath.
 You can think of it as a graphical in-browser `console`.